Anti-Māori sentiment: Open discrimination in society

 Pukekohe (modern day South Auckland), c.
 1910.
 In the mid-century Pukekohe was one of the most notoriously segregated towns in the country.

 Unlike in the United States or South Africa, New Zealand never enforced formal racial segregation.
 However, racial segregation did exist in some places in a formal or local level against Māori, to favour Pākehā and Asians.
 From 1925 to the early 1960s in Pukekohe, a small town now within South Auckland, Māori had designated sections of cinemas to sit in, refused service from taxi drivers, barbers, and most pub landlords, prevented from accessing swimming pools except on Fridays, forced to stand for Pākehā bus passengers, and were forced to live in slums where preventable diseases were rife.
 More than 200 Māori infants and children are recorded to have died from measles, diphtheria, whooping cough and tuberculosis, linked to slum living conditions, including 29 in 1938 alone.
 Pukekohe was also home to the country's sole racially segregated school, which operated from c.
 1952 till its closure in 1964.
 Other cities enforced some minor segregation, such as segregated public toilets in Tauranga in the 1940s and libraries in Kaitaia.

 The Battle of Manners Street in 1943 was one memorable event of Pākehā protest against anti-Māori segregation, in which New Zealand Army soldiers fought American Army soldiers who were allegedly attempting to prevent Māori servicemen from entering the Allied Services Club on Manners Street, Te Aro, Wellington.

-Contemporary
+Modern day

 Relationship to co-governance

-In March 2024, Winston Peters compared co-governance to Nazi Germany and Nazi racial theories.
-His remarks were described as offensive by Ben Kepes, a spokesperson for the Holocaust Centre of NZ.
+The crossover between anti-Māori sentiment and opposition to co-governance has become harder to distinguish in recent years, as prominent Māori right-wing figures, such as Winston Peters and David Seymour, are some of the most prominent opponents.
+In March 2024, Peters controversially compared co-governance to Nazi Germany and Nazi racial theories.
+His remarks were described as offensive by Ben Kepes, a spokesperson for the Holocaust Centre of NZ, and Labour Party leader Chris Hipkins.